 Conversations on Climate JUSTICE

-Our next event will be a panel discussion held LIVE on Friday, February 26, 2021 from 12:45-2:00pm EST and the conversation will turn to Climate JUSTICE.
-Inamori Center Director Shannon E. French will moderate a discussion with:
+This panel discussion was held LIVE on Friday, February 26, 2021 from 12:45-2:00pm EST and moderated by Inamori Center Director Shannon E. French with:

 - David Suzuki - Legendary environmental activist and 2012 Inamori Ethics Prize winner;

 - Hans Cole - Head of Environmental Campaigns, Grants and Activism, Patagonia;

 - Jacqueline Gillon - Community Engagement Specialist & Diversity Coordinator, Thriving Communities, Western Reserve Land Conservancy and Black Environmental Leaders Co-Leader; and

 - CWRU Culture Change for Climate Change Co-Leaders: